Russia to drop out of International Space Station after 2024

 It typically has a crew of seven, who spend months at a time aboard the station as it orbits about 260 miles (420 kilometers) above Earth.
 Three Russians, three Americans and one Italian are now on board.

-The $100 billion-plus complex, which is about as long as a football field, consists of two main sections, one run by Russia, the other by the U.S. and the other countries.
-It was not immediately clear what will have to be done to the Russian side of the complex to continue safely operating the space station once Moscow pulls out.
+The $100 billion-plus complex is about as long as a football field and consists of two main sections, one run by Russia, the other by the U.S. and the other countries.
+It was not immediately clear what will have to be done to the Russian side of the complex to safely operate the space station once Moscow pulls out.

 Former NASA astronaut Scott Kelly, who spent 340 continuous days aboard the International Space Station in 2015 and 2016, said that the Russian statement “could be just more bluster,” noting that ”after 2024″ is vague and open-ended.

-Kelly said the design of the station makes it difficult but not impossible for the remaining nations to operate it if Russia were to withdraw.
+Kelly said the design of the station would make it difficult but not impossible for the remaining nations to operate it if Russia were to withdraw.

-Jordan Bimm, a historian of science, technology and medicine at the University of Chicago, said the Russian statement “does not bode well for the future of the ISS,” adding that “it creates a constellation of uncertainties about maintaining the station which don’t have easy answers.”
+Jordan Bimm, a historian of science at the University of Chicago, said the Russian statement “does not bode well for the future of the ISS,” adding that “it creates a constellation of uncertainties about maintaining the station which don’t have easy answers.”

 If the Russian components of the station were detached or inoperable, the most immediate problem would be how to boost the complex periodically to maintain its orbit, he said.
 Russian spacecraft that arrive at the station with cargo and crew members are used to help align the station and raise its orbit.